vinodselvin/Simple-Api-Security/README.md

   5) Cheers!
 It is working, if it doesn't, then have a coffee and debug :)

-#### Notice: The Above Documentation is for Codeigniter, for other libraries, create issue or pull request for ReadMe.md
+#### Notice: The Above Documentation is for Codeigniter, for other frameworks, create issue or pull request for ReadMe.md